dareoyeleke/python_scripting/README.md

 -  This notebook explores how to use anonymous (lambda) functions together with dictionaries and other basic data-structures in Python.
 It illustrates how lambda expressions can be stored in dictionaries, used for quick functional behavior (e.g. dynamic selection of functions), and combined with common built-in operations to manipulate or transform data.
 The goal is to demonstrate idiomatic Python patterns using lambdas and dicts as tools for concise, flexible code.

 **Pandas1.ipynb** 🐼 -- https://github.com/dareoyeleke/python_scripting/blob/main/Pandas1.ipynb
--  The notebook serves as a practical introduction to real-world data manipulation with pandas.
-It provides step-by-step examples of common tasks such as filtering, statistical exploration, grouping, and reshaping data — giving beginners a clear foundation in pandas-based analysis.
+-  This includes a Google Colab notebook that demonstrates essential pandas techniques used in real-world data analysis.
+Before moving into larger data projects, this notebook showcases a clear understanding of data loading, filtering, aggregation, and exploratory analysis using the California Housing Test dataset.

 ## How to Use / Requirements⚙️